0racle/raku-Deepgrep/README.md

 # [[], ["f*"], ["j*"], []]
 ```

-However `deepmap` cannot return keys (indices), or pairs, etc. Getting the indicies is also useful if you want to modify deeply nested mutable elements in-place
+However `deepmap` cannot return keys (indices), or pairs, etc. Getting the indicies is useful if you want to modify deeply nested mutable elements in-place

 ```perl6
 for deepgrep(@xs, *.ends-with('*'), :k) -> ($x, $y) {